gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 looked at me.
 "Give 'em some goat kebabs," I said around my swollen jaw, the poppy, and a mouthful of rice.
 "On my count."

 They exchanged glances.
-The taller one was Cup---Cup Rainbow Reaching.
+The taller one was Cup—Cup Rainbow Reaching.
 I never knew the full name of the other one's name, but he called himself Strap.
 "They have money," he said proudly.